chocolatey/choco-wiki/CreatePackages.md

 As the package maintainer, you decide where the packaged application is installed or extracted to.
 Depending on your type of application (see *“What distinction does chocolatey make between an installable and a portable application?”* at the bottom of the [FAQ](https://github.com/chocolatey/chocolatey/wiki/ChocolateyFAQs)) there are a couple of suitable locations:

-### 1. `%chocolatey_bin_root%` environment variable
+### 1. Path provided by the `Get-BinRoot` helper

-The environment variable `%chocolatey_bin_root%` can be used as the parent directory for the installation.
-If existing, `%chocolatey_bin_root%` points to a subfolder of the system partition, e.g. "Packages".
+The path returned by the helper `Get-BinRoot` can be used as the parent directory for the installation. `Get-BinRoot` will return the value of the  environment variable `%ChocolateyBinRoot%`.
+If the value does not contain a drive reference, the system drive will be prepended.
+If the environment variable is not set, the default path (~~`C:\Tools`~~ `C:\Chocolatey\bin) will be returned.

-As an example, the [ruby package](http://chocolatey.org/packages/ruby) uses `%chocolatey_bin_root%` for installing ruby.
-If the environment variable is not set, ruby installs to `C:\ruby193` by default.
-If `%chocolatey_bin_root%` is set to "Packages", ruby installs to `C:\Packages\ruby193`.
+As an example, [MinGW](https://github.com/ferventcoder/nugetpackages/blob/master/mingw/tools/chocolateyInstall.ps1) uses `%ChocolateyBinRoot%`.
+If the environment variable is not set, MinGW installs to ~~`C:\Tools\MinGW`~~ `C:\Chocolatey\bin\MinGW` by default.
+If `%ChocolateyBinRoot%` is set to "C:\Common\bin", MinGW installs to `C:\Common\bin\MinGW`.

-`%chocolatey_bin_root%` gives the chocolatey user a way of controlling where packages are installed.
+`%ChocolateyBinRoot%` gives the chocolatey user a way of controlling where packages are installed.
 If you want to allow customizing the installation path, then this is currently the way to go.

-**Please note** that this variable is empty by default, and needs to be explicitly set by the user.
-Before installing to `%chocolatey_bin_root%`, your installation script should check if this variable is not empty.

 ### 2. The default installation path of your .msi/.exe setup file

 The original creator probably had a reason for choosing a specific default installation path.
-If you think, the user should be able to customize this path and you, the package maintainer, know how to pass a custom path on to the installer, then you should use `%chocolatey_bin_root%`.
+If you think, the user should be able to customize this path and you, the package maintainer, know how to pass a custom path on to the installer, then you should use `%ChocolateyBinRoot%`.

 ### 3. The package directory in `%ChocolateyInstall%\lib\mypackage`